thephpleague/csv/docs/9.0/reader/resultset.md

 ## Conversions

+### Json serialization

 The `ResultSet` class implements the `JsonSerializable` interface.
 As such you can use the `json_encode` function directly on the instantiated object.

-<p class="message-info">The method is affected by <code>ResultSet::preserveRecordOffset</code></p>

-The returned JSON string data depends on the `ResultSet` properties:
+The interface is implemented using PHP's `iterator_array` on the `ResultSet::getRecords` method.
+As such, the returned `JSON` string data is affected by:

+- `ResultSet::preserveRecordOffset`
 - The presence or absence of column names.
-- The preservation or not of the record offset.

 ~~~php
 <?php